 On 5 July 1841, British pioneer of organized tourism Thomas Cook arranged to take a group of 540 temperance campaigners from Leicester Campbell Street station to a rally in Loughborough, eleven miles away.
 This led him to start his own business founding the world’s first and most famous travel agency.

 Cook started advertising his journeys and organized further summer trips for church members.
 The business began flourishing and further railway companies agreed a partnership as long as he found enough passengers.
 Unfortunately, Cook as firstly not a very smart advertiser of his business wherefore he had to face bankruptcy in 1846.
-But luckily the Great Exhibition in London came up and apparently he arranged trips for a total of 165000 people, this time not only church members.
+But luckily the Great Exhibition in London came up in 1851 and apparently he arranged trips for a total of 165000 people, this time not only church members.
 This success led him to organize journeys abroad and soon he took curious tourists to Egypt, the United States, or Italy, there were almost no limits.
+The first trip to mainland Europe took place in 1855.
+On 17 May 1861 Cook organised a trip for workers to Paris by train and ship.
+For the first time, expenses for board and lodging were included in the price.
+In 1866, Thomas Cook travelled to America for the first time.
 The great deals, Cook was able to negotiate, he made tourism affordable for almost everyone, and not only for the wealthy part of the society.
 Workers were able to explore Europe and beyond.

-At yovisto, you may enjoy a short lecture by professor Richard Evans on The Victorian Grand Tour, a explanation how tourism in the Victorian Era was quite different from what it is today.
+At yovisto academic video search, you may enjoy a short lecture by professor Richard Evans on The Victorian Grand Tour, a explanation how tourism in the Victorian Era was quite different from what it is today.